Calling All Outstanding Tennessee Teachers!

 - Foster viewpoint diversity.

-- Motivate youth to vote & pursue public service.
+- Motivate youth to vote and pursue public service.

 Objectives

-- Be a resource for teachers & students.
+- Be a resource for teachers and students.

 - Share educational resources.

-- Provide scholarly interpretations, content-rich presentations, and active learning workshops on civic education.
+- Provide scholarly presentations and active learning workshops on civic education.

 TN Civics Academy Shared Resources